-(h) COVID-19
+(i) COVID-19

-Council has assessed the impact of the COVID-19 pandemic and found there were no material implications for the year ending 30 June 2021.
+Council has assessed the impact of the COVID-19 pandemic and found there were no material implications for the year ending 30 June 2022.

-However, Council acknowledges that the COVID-19 restrictions have impacted some industries within the region and has initiated the following financial incentives:
+However, Council acknowledges that the COVID-19 restrictions have impacted some industries within the region and has reduced Council fees associated with planning and development by 50%.